-If the SUPL Agent requests that the SET to SET Location session be terminated, the session will be terminated i.e. termination procedures between SUPL elements will be executed.
+If the SUPL Agent requests that the SET to SET Location session be terminated, the session will be terminated (i.e., termination procedures between SUPL elements will be executed).

-If the SLP requests to terminate the SET to SET Location session, the session will be terminated i.e. termination procedures between SUPL elements will be executed.
+If the SLP requests to terminate the SET to SET Location session, the session will be terminated (i.e., termination procedures between SUPL elements will be executed).

-If Target SET and/or Requesting SET request to terminate the SET to SET Location session, the session will be terminated i.e. termination procedures between SUPL elements will be executed.
+If Target SET and/or Requesting SET request to terminate the SET to SET Location session, the session will be terminated (i.e., termination procedures between SUPL elements will be executed).

-If SLP, Target SET or Requesting SET request to pause the SET to SET Location session, the session will be paused i.e. procedures to pause the session will be executed and no position determination will occur until the session is resumed by the suspending actors.
+If SLP, Target SET or Requesting SET request to pause the SET to SET Location session, the session will be paused (i.e., procedures to pause the session will be executed and no position determination will occur until the session is resumed by the suspending actor).

-The SUPL Agent which resides in the Requesting SET receives absolute and/or relative location of one or more Target SETs through a single service request instead of issueing multiple individual requests for the Location of the Target SETs and the Requesting SET and evaluating the results.
+The SUPL Agent which resides in the Requesting SET receives absolute and/or relative location of one or more Target SETs through a single service request instead of issuing multiple individual requests for the Location of the Target SETs and the Requesting SET and evaluating the results.
 This significantly improves the signaling between SUPL elements and reduces the number of location requests.